‘One Piece’ 857: Jinbei Reveals Sinister Plot To Get Big Mom And Rescue Vinsmoke

 — One Piece Folgen (@OnePieceFolgen) March 1, 2017

 As a way of getting into the upcoming wedding ceremony with the least amount of problems, Jinbei mentions one of the most dreaded people.
-Called “Capone ‘Gang’ Bege,” the man hails from the West Blue and is one of the “worst generations”.
+Called “Capone ‘Gang’ Bege,” the man hails from the West Blue and is one of the “worst generations.”
 Belonging to the “Five Great Families,” Bege is one of the five bosses of those mafias.
 Infamous as a “loose cannon,” he committed many atrocities on animals, before moving on to human beings.
 Interestingly, Bege never showed an interest in acquiring territory or improving his status.
 He only stole money and precious items after beheading the boss of any clan or family that dared oppose him.

 [SPOIL] #OnePiece857 Jinbei reveals the truth behind Capone colorization pic.twitter.com/Jp7HjHbbtt